 Let me stop long enough to tell you that it’s important to understand there is a difference between sympathy and empathy and it’s significant, which you will understand more clearly when you read this extraordinary must-read book, The Empathy Effect.
-Often times, sympathy and empathy are mistakenly used interchangeably; however, as I have already proffered, there is a significant difference in sympathy and empathy.
+Often, sympathy and empathy get mistakenly used interchangeably; however, as I have already proffered, there is a significant difference in sympathy and empathy.
 You can go to your dictionary, or keep reading and I will tell you the difference according to Dr. Riess, who is the subject matter expert.

 “Sympathy is feeling bad for others or taking pity on others and doesn’t imply the fully shared sense of feeling with someone’s plight.
 Empathy is best understood as a human capacity consiting of several different facets that work together to enable us to be moved by the plight and emotions of others.
-I prefer to use the term “empathic capacity” rather than “empathy” becasue this conveys that empathy is made up of many different psychological and phyiological facets”. – Helen Riess, MD
+I prefer to use the term “empathic capacity” rather than “empathy” becasue this conveys that empathy is made up of many different psychological and phyiological facets.” – Helen Riess, MD

 The acronym for E. M. P. A. T. H. Y. is as follows: E = Eye Contact, M = Muscle Facial Expression, P = Posture, A = Affect, T = Tone of Voice, H = Hearing (the whole person), and Y = Your Response.
 Dr. Risess goes through each NEUROSCIENCE BASED_KEYS one by one in The Empathy Effect which you will come to learn more about as you read this book which is signicant to our relational lives with others.
 Knowing these 7 NEUROSCIENCE BASED-BASED KEYS will make all the difference in your life, as well as the lives of those you interact with.
 I cannot state strongly enough the affect this book will have on everyone that reads the book.
 Have you taken a break and pre-ordered your copy yet?
 Those who read my book reviews know that I do not write for the author, I write for my readers and I am telling everyone of you that The Empathy Effect had a profound affect on me, and could have a profound affect on our country as well.

 As I continued reading, I asked myself, “Where has this book been for the last twenty or thirty years?”
-I was reading a book that helped me to finally understand my life.
+I was reading a book that helped me to understand my life more completely.
 I had always known my life was a bit off-kilter in some areas, but I had a drive from the time I was a young adult to figure out why I struggled so much in my life with trust.
 And with discerning the difference in unhealthy and healthy love, etc..
 I sought out psychiatrists and psychologists in an attempt to understand and correct my off-kilter issues that were the direct effect of my very early years.
 I came to a screeching halt when I came to the following two sentences in The Empathy Effect:

 “Throughout every stage of development, parents shape a child’s ability to give and receive empathy. …raised by an abusive parent, the child will rarely want much to do with a parent as an adult.” – Helen Riess, MD

 I’ve told you that Dr. Riess spoke of applying the 7 NEUROSCIENCE-BASED KEYS to doctor-patient interactions, and you know from what I have shared that these same keys can be applied to families, and that is merely the beginning.
 However, the fact is, these keys can be applied to all relational interactions.
 The Empathy Effect was not written for the sole benefit of scientists and those in the medical profession, including psychiatrists and phycologists.
-This book was written to benefit parents interactions with their children; for teachers to learn how to interact with their students from pre-school to college; for politicians to interact with world leaders; for those in intimate relationships to learn to interact with one another.
+This book was written to benefit parent’s interactions with their children; for teachers to learn how to interact with their students from pre-school to college; for politicians to interact with world leaders; for those in intimate relationships to learn to interact with one another.
 And for our community, regardless of the community, we are part of; for law enforcement agencies to learn how to interact with the public; and for leaders to better interact with their subordinates.

-We don’t look at one another anymore, we don’t listen when someone else is speaking to us, we communicate via text message, email, and social media sites.
+We don’t look at one another anymore, and we don’t listen when someone else is speaking to us, we communicate via text message, email, and social media sites.
 When I was in the U.S. Military, I cannot tell you how many times I would receive an email from someone sitting in the office right next to my office and the tone was sometimes confusing and misread because I could not see the face of the sender.
-I wanted the sender to get off his or her lazy butt and walk next door to my office and talk.
+I wanted the sender to get off his or her lazy butt and walk next door to my office and talk to me.
 I always encouraged face-to-face when possible to avoid the confusion from misreading a sender’s feelings.

 I would not be honest if I did not tell you that I had questions running through my head as I read The Empathy Effect regarding violent individuals, but then I have always been known to be the curious type who asked a lot of questions, and still do.
 I was having difficulty understanding how it is if we all have empathy, how anyone can shoot up classrooms, theatres, malls, etc..
 How does someone with empathy possess a weapon and while looking another human being in the eye take a life?
 I received my answers soon enough.
 You’ll have to read this mesmerizing book, The Empathy Effect to get the answer to this question and many more.